Nagendra1997/mesibo-documentation/index.md

 #include "module.h"
 ```

-### 2.Configure the Chatbot Module
+### 2.Configuration for the chatbot module
 The chatbot module uses DialogFlow.
-It would be nice if we can define some configuration entities to configure chatbot parameters and DialogFlow Access Token.
+It would be nice if we can define some configuration entities to configure chatbot parameters and DialogFlow parameters.

-The chatbot module is configured as follows:
+We will define the following configurable items for The chatbot module:

 ```
 module chatbot{
-project = <Project Name>
+project = <project name>
-session = <Session ID>
+session = <session id>
-endpoint = <Dialogflow REST Endpoint>
+access_token = <service account key>
-access_token = <Service Account key>
+endpoint = <dialogflow service endpoint>
-chatbot_uid = <Chatbot User ID>
+address = <bot user address>
 log = <log level>
 }
 ```

 where,
-- `project` is the Google Project name that contains your dialogflow chatbot.
+- `project`, GCP Project ID that contains your dialogflow chatbot.
-- `session` The session id of the queries being sent.
+- `session`, The Session ID for the queries being sent .
-- `endpoint` The dialogflow REST endpoint to which your query will be sent, Example: `https://dialogflow.googleapis.com/v2beta1`
+- `endpoint`, The dialogflow REST endpoint to which your query will be sent
-- `access_token` access token linked with your project.
+- `access_token`, access token linked with your project.
+In this example we will be passing dialogflow client access token in the auth header like so `Authorisation: Bearer <access token>.`
-- `chatbot_uid` Dedicated user address for chatbot
+- `address`, chatbot address.
+In your Mesibo Application, create a user that you can refer to as a chatbot endpoint user.
-- `log` Log level for printing to container logs
+- `log`, Log level for printing to mesibo container logs

 For example,